ktorio/ktor-documentation/topics/Graalvm.md

 ### Reflection configuration

-GraalVM has [some requirements](https://www.graalvm.org/reference-manual/native-image/Reflection/) when it comes to applications that use reflection, which is the case of Ktor.
-It requires that you provide it a [JSON file](https://github.com/ktorio/ktor-samples/blob/main/graalvm/reflection.json) with certain type information.
+GraalVM has [some requirements](https://www.graalvm.org/22.1/reference-manual/native-image/Reflection/) when it comes to applications that use reflection, which is the case of Ktor.
+It requires that you provide it a [JSON file](https://github.com/ktorio/ktor-samples/blob/main/graalvm/src/main/resources/META-INF/native-image/reflect-config.json) with certain type information.
 This configuration file is then passed as an argument to the `native-image` tool.

 ## Execute the `native-image` tool

-Once the fat jar is ready, the only step required is to create the native image using the `native-image` tool.
-As this usually requires a number of parameters, for convenience, the sample application provides a shell script ([build.sh](https://github.com/ktorio/ktor-samples/blob/main/graalvm/build.sh) for macOS/Linux and [build.cmd](https://github.com/ktorio/ktor-samples/blob/main/graalvm/build.cmd) for Windows) that can be executed to obtain the final binary.
-You can use this script as a starting point for your own applications.
+Once the fat jar is ready, the only step required is to create the native image using the `native-image` CLI tool.
+This could be also done by [Gradle plugin](https://graalvm.github.io/native-build-tools/0.9.8/gradle-plugin.html).
+You can see the example of the `build.gradle.kts` file [here](https://github.com/ktorio/ktor-samples/blob/main/graalvm/build.gradle.kts).
 However, please note that some options may vary depending on the dependencies being used, the package name of your project, etc.

 ## Run the resulting binary